Home Login About

 Phone:+40 762 634 505

 Cool landmark, you could take great photos from here.
 The building was raised during the comunist period in Romania and it is still in use.
-There is a..
+There is also a nice, recent monument raised there ("Wings") which is sometimes illuminated.
+Great p..
 Read more »

 Beauty perishes in life, but is immortal in art